Andrew Giuliani: Political career

+First Trump administration (2017–2021)

-In 2017, Giuliani was hired to work in the Trump administration, in the Office of Public Liaison, as an Associate Director.
+In 2017, Giuliani was hired to work in the first Trump administration, in the Office of Public Liaison, as an Associate Director.
 In 2019, he was promoted to Special Assistant to the President.
-In his position, he helped arrange sports teams’ visits to the White House, and interfaced between the White House and business, nonprofit, and other groups, meeting with President Donald Trump up to four times a week.
+In his position, he helped arrange sports team's visits to the White House, and interfaced between the White House and business, nonprofit, and other groups, meeting with President Donald Trump up to four times a week.
 He also represented his office in White House meetings on the opioid crisis.
 He originally had an annual salary of $77,000, which by mid-2018 had increased to $90,700, and by mid-2019 was $95,000.

 Giuliani's unescorted access to the West Wing was rescinded by White House Chief of Staff John F. Kelly around the beginning of June 2018.
 After Kelly's departure in January 2019, Mick Mulvaney restored Giuliani's access.

 Giuliani has played golf with Trump since Giuliani was a teenager.
 Since starting work at the White House, he was a regular golf partner of Trump, and traveled with him for the sole purpose of playing a round or two of golf.
-In January 2020, the Irish Times called him "Trump's most regular playing partner".
+In January 2020, The Irish Times called him "Trump's most regular playing partner".
+In December 2020, Giuliani was appointed to the board of trustees of the United States Holocaust Memorial Museum for a five-year term.

+Gubernatorial run (2021–2022)

 From March to May 2021, Giuliani was a contributor to Newsmax TV, hired to comment on news and politics.
-He left that position to run for governor.

 On May 18, 2021, Giuliani formally announced his candidacy for governor of New York in the 2022 gubernatorial election.

-Giuliani serves on the board of trustees of the United States Holocaust Memorial Museum.

 On September 24, 2021, Politico Playbook reported that Fox News had banned Giuliani and his father from appearing on air.
 The report was disputed by Fox News, which said Giuliani had made multiple appearances on the network since announcing his gubernatorial run.

 Giuliani faced three other candidates in the 2022 Republican gubernatorial primary.
 He was defeated by Lee Zeldin, who held a 20-point lead over Giuliani.

-Second Trump Administration
+Second Trump administration (2025–present)

-Giuliani was appointed as the executive director of the White House Task Force on the FIFA World Cup 2026, within the Department of Homeland Security.
+In May 2025, Giuliani was appointed as the executive director of the White House Task Force for the 2026 FIFA World Cup, within the Department of Homeland Security.
+After a year in the job, he had generally positive reviews from the American cities participating in the World Cup.

 Personal life

-In 2010 and 2011, Giuliani dated Sarah Hughes, a competitive figure skater and Olympic gold medal winner.
+Between 2010 and 2011, Giuliani dated Sarah Hughes, a competitive figure skater and Olympic gold medal winner.

 In August 2016, he announced his engagement to Živilė Rezgytė, a Lithuanian-born real estate account executive whom he met at Yankee Stadium.
 They married in a Catholic ceremony at the Church of St. Joseph in Greenwich Village in Manhattan on July 14, 2017.
-Their daughter Grace Juzefa was born in 2021.
+Their daughter was born in 2021.

+Giuliani was famously portrayed by Chris Farley in "Yankee Stadium Opening Day" in season 19 of Saturday Night Live.